dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 yarn add passport passport-local passport-jwt
 ```

 We'll be using [Passport.js](http://passportjs.org/) to provide authentication services.
 Passport gives us multiple authentication "strategies".
 We'll use `passport-local` for authenticating with username and password, and `passport-jwt` for using JWT's.

+Passport is a middleware in our routes, and it will analyze requests that need to be protected and deal with validating our JWT.

 ![](img/passport_strategies.png){: .small .fancy }